Ernest Walter Hampton

-Ernest Walter Hampton (born 1885) was a British co-operative activist.
+Ernest Walter Hampton (11 January 1885 – 1 January 1960) was a British co-operative activist.

-Born in Bristol, Hampton attended Ruskin College in Oxford, receiving a Diploma of Economics and Political Science accredited by the University of Oxford.
+Hampton was born in Bristol, to Joseph Hampton and Ellen Brown, and baptised Roman Catholic.
+He attended Ruskin College in Oxford, receiving a Diploma of Economics and Political Science accredited by the University of Oxford.
 He became involved in the co-operative movement, and served as the chairman of Co-operative Builders, based in Birmingham.
 While there, he became politically active with the Co-operative Party.

 In 1919, Hampton was one of the first three Co-operative Party candidates elected to Birmingham City Council, winning the Balsall Heath ward, holding the seat for three years.
 The Co-operative Party soon allied with the Labour Party, and in 1921/22, Hampton was secretary of the Birmingham Labour Party group.
 He stood as a joint Labour Co-operative candidate in Birmingham Sparkbrook at the 1922 United Kingdom general election, taking third place with 23.4% of the vote.
 In the 1923 United Kingdom general election, he stood again, but this time as a Labour Party candidate, sponsored by the National Union of Clerks.
 He improved his vote share slightly, to 24.6%, and moved up to second place.

 In 1928, Hampton wrote a history of co-operation in Birmingham.
 He became the area organiser for the co-operative movement, but he moved away from the district in 1930.

+He died in 1960 in Evesham, Worcestershire.